 - Unscrew the cap and remove the pump for the hand soap dispenser.

-- Add water to the bottle and fill the bottle 3/4 of the way up.
-Foaming soap dispensers take up more room inside the bottle.
-Test fit the pump again before proceeding to make sure it’s not too full with water.
+- Fill the bottle 3/4 of the way up with water first.
+Foaming soap dispensers top takes up a lot of room inside the bottle.
+Place the top in the bottle before proceeding to make sure it’s not too full with water.
 And that you’ll have some room to add your castile soap.

 - Add 2-3 teaspoons of liquid Castile soap to the bottle.
 I usually add 7-8 squirts instead of using measuring teaspoons.
 It’s fast to just squirt some soap into the bottle directly.
 And less messy.